 01 of 05

-In my mind, doing a walking tour during a visit to Shanghai is the best way to see the city—you miss too much if you’re riding around on a bus and unless you have a guide, you’ll probably walk by a historic building and not even know it.
+A walking tour during a visit to Shanghai is the best way to see the city—you miss too much if you’re riding around on a bus and unless you have a guide, you’ll probably walk by a historic building and not even know it.
 Walking tours are offered by guides such as Mr. Dvir Bar-Gal, whose Jewish Heritage walking tours go through the former Ghetto.
 These guides' intimate knowledge of Shanghai’s Jewish history makes these tours a must-see attraction when in the city.

 At the beginning of the twentieth century, Russian Jews fled anti-Semitism, founding new working-class communities in Harbin and further south in Shanghai.
 Finally, between 1937 and 1941, Shanghai’s open-port allowed over 20,000 European Jews seeking refuge from Nazi Germany.
 During this period, more Jews found sanctuary in China than in any other country in the world.

 02 of 05

 This little green space sits just across from several housing blocks dating from the 1920s.
 Just inside the gate sits the only memorial to Shanghai’s European Jewish refugees.
 In Chinese, English, and Hebrew it is a small monument to the suffering these people incurred after they’d found refuge in Shanghai.

-Mr. Bar-Gal will take you through a in-depth history lesson about the exodus from Europe as well as stories of “Righteous Gentiles” including a Japanese consular director in Lithuania who helped hundreds of Jews escape to Japan and then Shanghai as well as Doctor Ho, a Chinese consular director who personally approved documents for thousands of Jews leaving Europe via Vienna.Continue to 3 of 5 below.
+On your walking tour, you will get an in-depth history lesson about the exodus from Europe as well as stories of “Righteous Gentiles” including a Japanese consular director in Lithuania who helped hundreds of Jews escape to Japan and then Shanghai as well as Doctor Ho, a Chinese consular director who personally approved documents for thousands of Jews leaving Europe via Vienna.Continue to 3 of 5 below.

 03 of 05